-See how I used a gold macrame ring to make a modern fall wreath.
-It’s the perfect DIY modern fall wreath with moody fall colors.
+See how I made a gold ring wreath using a macrame ring.
+If you’re looking for wreath ring ideas it’s the perfect DIY modern wreath with moody fall colors.

 It’s the second Wednesday of the month which means it’s time for another month of Inspire me Creativity!
 You can catch up on past months here.